leonardocustodio/polkadart/packages/polkadart_scale_codec/README.md

   //   'Juice': 'Kiwi',
   //   'Ounces': {
   //     'ounces': 1,
-  //     'Remarks': 'This is the first order.',
+  //     'Remarks': Some('This is the first order.'),
   //   }
   // }
   final decoded = codec.decode(typeIndex, encoded);